tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/运维指南/视频卡顿怎么办_intl_en.md

 ## 3. Low Frame Rate
 ### 3.1 How to verify if the frame rate is too low
 We can obtain the video frame rate of the current push from the **VIDEO_FPS** status data of TXLivePushListener.
-Typically, for an CSS to play smoothly, the frame rate of the video stream should be higher than 15 FPS.
+Typically, for a live streaming to play smoothly, the frame rate of the video stream should be higher than 15 FPS.
 A frame rate lower than 10 FPS could cause an obvious stutter at the viewer end.

 ### 3.2 Solutions
 - **3.2.1 Observe CPU_USAGE value**